 Horisumi – Kian Forreal

-I tattoo under the Traditional Japanese Tattoo name of ‘Shodai HORISUMI’ – but I am better known in Australia by Kian Forreal.
+I tattoo under the Traditional Japanese Tattoo name of ‘Shodai HORISUMI’ – but I am better known in Australia as Kian Forreal.

-I specialise in traditional Japanese Style Tattooing – Irezumi – using machine only – Wabori.
+I specialise in traditional Japanese Style Irezumi or ‘Wabori’ using machine to make Japanese tattooing, and I am currently a student of Tebori – the traditional hand poke method of Japanese tattooing.
 With my work I aspire to create life lasting authentic tattoos in the Japanese Style with a diligent and committed work ethic.
 My tattoos are highly detailed, richly coloured and technically proficient yet remain elegant and simple to look at on the skin and are created to last for decades, not just for a photo.
-I import and create all my coloured inks from powered pigments mixed by hand.
-My blacks are made from Japanese sumi sticks and is ground in the studio daily, only the finest ingredients, needles and supplies are utilised for my work, no expense or effort is spared.
+I import and create all my coloured inks from powered pigments and I mix them by hand.
+My blacks and shades of black are made from Japanese sumi sticks imported from Nara, Japan, and are ground and mixed daily in the studio, only the finest ingredients, needles and supplies are utilised for my work, no expense or effort is spared.

 I learned how to tattoo in Toronto, Canada under the tutelage of David ‘Crazy Ace’ Daniels.
 I began studying, researching, drawing, and learning to tattoo with homemade tools and equipment on my own in 1986 and I have been tattooing professionally worldwide since 1993 after paying my dues working for real tattooers in real shops for 5 solid years doing ‘flash and walk-ins’.
 Coming from a Canadian background and having lived in Europe for many years my inclination for travelling the world and seeking ‘more’ came very naturally and in doing so I have worked with and learned from some of the best tattoo artists living today at some of the finest tattoo shops around the globe .
 I was given a traditional Japanese tattoo name in 2013 after 20 years of tattooing.